• Skip to primary navigation

 This was how my completed guitar cake looked like:

-A black and white 2 tier cake with guitar topper and black music note topper
+A black and white 2 tier cake with guitar topper and black music note topper.

 📖Recipe

-A black and white 2 tier cake with guitar topper and black music note topper
+A black and white 2 tier cake with guitar topper and black music note topper.

-Guitar Cake Design
+Guitar Cake

 5 from 1 vote